Pickled Vegetable Giardiniera

 Storage Tips

-The pickled vegetable giardiniera can be stored for 3 months, provided the vacuum has been done correctly and the jars are stored in a cool, dry place, away from sources of light and heat.
+Pickled vegetable giardiniera can be kept for 3 months, provided that the vacuum seal is successful and the jars are stored in a cool, dry place, away from light and heat sources.

-It is advised to wait at least 1 month before consuming the giardiniera.
-Once each jar is opened, store in the refrigerator and consume within 3-4 days at most.
+It is recommended to wait at least 1 month before consuming the giardiniera.
+Once opened, each jar should be stored in the refrigerator and consumed within 3-4 days.

-For proper preservation, consult the health ministry guidelines, click here.
+For proper storage, consult the health ministry guidelines, click here.

 • Can I change the vegetables?

-Yes, all vegetables can vary based on the season and personal taste.
+Yes, all vegetables can vary according to the season and personal taste.

 Author image